A B O U T

 Other venues in which Alexandra has played include London's County Hall, Milton Court Concert Hall, The Bridgewater Hall in Manchester and the British Embassy in Paris, where she performed to an invited audience of diplomats.
 Alexandra's concerto appearances also include performances with Gorton Philharmonic Orchestra and Dorset Chamber Orchestra.

-Having recently signed to Delphian Records, one of the UK’s foremost independent classical record labels, Alexandra will release her debut album in 2021.
+Having recently signed to Delphian Records, one of the UK’s foremost independent classical record labels, Alexandra will release her debut album later this year.
 Carefully-curated and conceived under lockdown, this record will explore 19th century guitar repertoire on a pan-European voyage which pairs little-known gems from Denmark and Switzerland with the instrument’s celebrated Spanish repertoire.

 Alexandra is delighted to be an Augustine Strings artist, using their Regal Blue range.
 She also plays a 2011 Christopher Dean guitar, sourced by Miles Roberts at Kent Guitar Classics.